acsheller/AAML/kwok_cluster/many_nodes/Readme.md

-# build a mnay node cluster
+# build a many node cluster

 This folder contains scripts for dynamically creating many clusters.
 There is also a script for adding additional resources and simulating the allocation of those in the cluster.